Designer/Creator: Lindy van der Merwe/Unknown/Traditional

 Before moving on to assembly of your flower, make sure you have 8 modules that are all folded in the same way.

-With the long, straight edge nearest you, note the following for each unit:
+With the closed point of the unit nearest you, note the following for each unit:

 Phase 3 - Assembly